javelinsman/notes/README.md

 # notes

-Notes and presentation slides on all the topic I am interested in
+Notes and presentation slides on all the topics I am interested in